So many executive job seekers let ho-hum passive verbs describe their sometimes extraordinary accomplishments. Their resume brand suffers.

 As a writer, I’m always looking for better words when I’m writing LinkedIn profiles, executive resumes, biographies, etc. I often turn to thesaurus.com, but many times it doesn’t hit the mark.

-A boatload of strong verbs to support your personal brand
+Here’s a boatload of strong verbs to support your resume brand

-I’ve come across an excellent post on The Muse that lays out 185 powerful verbs to more precisely express what you did.
+I came across an excellent post on The Muse that lays out 185 powerful verbs to more precisely express things you did.

-They’ve broken down all those juicy verbs into various categories, related to the kinds of contributions you’ve made:
+They’ve broken down all those juicy verbs into various categories, related to the kinds of contributions you’ve made.
+You:

-- You envisioned and brought a project to life
+- envisioned and brought a project to life

-- You increased efficiency, sales, revenue or customer satisfaction
+- increased efficiency, sales, revenue or customer satisfaction

 You’ll find many lists of verbs online, but this is the best one I’ve seen.